 We explain, in understandable terms, how insurance works for you.

-At times, there are differences of opinion between what the Contracted Provider bills and the Plan pays.
-Some Contracted Providers then bill the patient who they see as the responsible party which is not permissible under the Plan's contract.
+At times, there are differences between what the Provider bills and the Plan pays.
+Some Providers resort to billing the differences (aka Balance Billing) to the patient who they see as the responsible party.
+Not permissible under the Plan's contract.

 The short version of payment under the PDP rules is the beneficiary pays 100 percent of the cost until the deductble is met.
 Then, the Plan and the Beneficiary share the cost until the first trigger, the Initial Coverage Phase, is met.
 Then, the Plan, the Beneficiary and the Drug Manufacturer share the cost until the Coverage Gap Phase is met.
 At that trigger point, the Plan steps in and pays 100 percent for the balance of the year.
 On January 1st, the Plan resets and everything starts over